GORAlexComp/KyivLimePolicies/README.md

-# KyivLimeTerms
+# KyivLime Policies
-Terms and Rules for KyivLime
+Terms and Rules for KyivLime Projects and Applications